-A Perforce label is a user-determined list of files and revisions.
-The label can later be used to reproduce the state of these files within a client workspace.
+A Perforce label is a set of tagged file revisions.
+You can use labels to reproduce the state of these files within a client workspace.

-Labels provide a method of naming important combinations of file revisions for later reference.
-For example, the file revisions that comprise a particular release of your software might be given the label release 2.0.1.
-At a later time, you can retrieve all the files in that label into a client workspace with a single command.
+Labels provide a method of naming important sets of file revisions for future reference.
+For example, you might want to tag the file revisions that compose a particular release with the label release2.0.1.
+At a later time, you can retrieve all the tagged revisions into a client workspace by syncing the workspace to the label.

-Create a label when:
+Create a label when you want to:

-- You want to keep track of all the file revisions contained in a particular release of the software, - · There exists a particular set of file revisions that you want to give to other users, or - You have a set of file revisions that you want to branch from, but you don't want to perform the branch yet.
-In this case, you would create a label for the file revisions that will form the base of the branch.
+- keep track of all the file revisions contained in a particular release of software, - distribute a particular set of file revisions to other users, or - branch from a known set of file revisions.